CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ---
 layout: default
-title: OCWds - Orthic Word List
+title: OCWdsEx - Orthic Words from Examples
 ---

 This document will help you find words used as examples in the various books.
 It is in two parts: